abozhilov/ES-Iter/README.md

 #####`longestZip(...iterables)`

 Make a generator that aggregates elements from each of the iterables.
+On each iteration it yields array in form of `[it1i, it2i, it3i, ..., itni]`.
 If the iterables are of uneven length, missing values are filled-in with `undefined`.
 Iteration continues until the longest iterable is exhausted.

 ```javascript
 longestZip('ABCD', 'xy'); // [ 'A', 'x' ] [ 'B', 'y' ] [ 'C', undefined ] [ 'D', undefined ]